As virus surges, Trump rallies keep packing in thousands | Federal News Network

 “It’s not about Trump.
 It’s not about Biden or anyone else running for office right now,” Burrows said.
 “The problem is people are going to places where there are lots of other people.
 They’re not masking.
 They’re not social distancing.
 They’re not doing the kinds of things that can slow the spread.”

-In Minnesota, Democratic Gov. Tim Walz said he was “deeply disappointed” to learn that compliance with the state’s masking and social distancing guidance was poor at Vice President Mike Pence’s rally Monday in the city of Hibbing.

-The Trump campaign paid $1,000 to get the rally site, according to a contract with the airport that included a provision that the rally conform to Minnesota restrictions.
-Hibbing police estimated the crowd at 650 — well beyond the state’s 250-person limit due to COVID-19.

-Concerned about the spread of the coronavirus, Treworgy Family Orchards in Levant, Maine, voiced regrets this week about Trump’s visit to their business on Sunday.
+Concerned about the virus, Treworgy Family Orchards in Levant, Maine, voiced regrets this week about Trump’s visit to their business on Sunday.

 The orchard said it expected the president to make an unannounced visit, surprise a few people and take photos with pumpkins.
 Instead, word got out and hundreds of people — many without masks — showed up and lined the motorcade route to the orchard, which has a mask and social distance policy.